Our Mission Statement:

 The Livestock Marketing Information Center (LMIC) has provided economic analysis and market projections concerning the livestock industry, since 1955.

 Center resources contribute to economic education, support applied research projects, and policy evaluation.
 Center staff continuously update forecasts, projections and support materials related to market situation and outlook.
-The LMIC is a unique cooperative effort between state university extension specialists, USDA economists, industry cooperators and Center staff.
+The LMIC is a unique partnership between state university extension specialists, USDA economists, industry associates, and Center staff.
 Through cooperative efforts and programs, duplication of effort is greatly reduced while enhancing the overall quality and quantity of livestock market information for producers and other decision makers.

 This cooperative effort has proven to be cost effective and successful.
 The American Agricultural Economics Association has recognized this effort for “Excellence in Extension Program Delivery.”
 And several widely recognized extension and research efforts have been supported by the LMIC.

-USDA members of the LMIC represent one of six Federal partner agencies.
-Those participating agencies are the Agricultural Marketing Service (AMS), Animal Plant Health Inspection Service (APHIS), Grain Inspection Packers and Stockyards Administration (GIPSA), Economic Research Service (ERS), National Agricultural Statistics Service (NASS), and World Agricultural Outlook Board (WAOB).
+USDA members of the LMIC represent one of eight Federal partner agencies.
+Those participating agencies are the Agricultural Marketing Service (AMS), Animal Plant Health Inspection Service (APHIS), Grain Inspection Packers and Stockyards Administration (GIPSA), Economic Research Service (ERS), Foreign Agriculture Service (FAS), Farm Credit Administration (FCA), National Agricultural Statistics Service (NASS), and World Agricultural Outlook Board (WAOB).

 There are currently thirteen participating associate institutions of the LMIC.
-Associate members represent the American Farm Bureau Federation, American Sheep Industry Association, Canadian Wheat Board, CME-Group, CoBank, Consortium of Canadian Extension (Agriculture departments of Alberta, Manitoba and Saskatchewan; University of Manitoba), Daily Livestock Report, National Cattlemen’s Beef Association, National Pork Board, Noble Foundation Agricultural Division, Northwest Farm Credit Services, the Texas Cattle Feeders Association, and Texas Christian University.
+Associate members represent the American Farm Bureau Federation, American Sheep Industry Association, CME-Group, CoBank, Consortium of Canadian Extension (Agriculture departments of Alberta, Manitoba and Saskatchewan), Daily Livestock Report, National Cattlemen’s Beef Association, National Pork Board, Noble Research Institute, Northwest Farm Credit Services, the Texas Cattle Feeders Association, and Texas Christian University.
+The newest partner, Agriculture Canada, joined in mid-2018.